A common problem that’s seen in dressage tests is when the horse comes behind the vertical.

-A good place to start addressing the horse’s habit of dropping the bit is to lunge him in side reins.
+A good place to start addressing the horse’s habit of dropping the bit is to lunge him with correctly fitted side reins.

-The side reins should be of a length that provides a steady, elastic contact but doesn’t pin the horse’s head in.
-The idea is to encourage the horse to work forward to reach for the bit and for him to learn that seeking the contact is comfortable after all.
+The overall idea is to encourage the horse to work forward and to reach for the bit.
+Teaching him that seeking the contact is comfortable after all.

 Related Read: How to Lunge Your Horse

-Once the horse begins to relax and seek the contact on the lunge, you can begin working on that under saddle.
+Once the horse begins to relax and seek the contact on the lunge, you can begin working on it under saddle.